fmunz/motion/README.md

 ## Background Story

-In this live demo from [DAIS 2023 (DAIS 2023)](https://www.databricks.com/dataaisummit/session/embracing-future-data-engineering-serverless-real-time-lakehouse-action/).
+In this live demo from [DAIS 2023](https://www.databricks.com/dataaisummit/session/embracing-future-data-engineering-serverless-real-time-lakehouse-action/).
 In the demo I show how to use serverless Databricks Delta Live Tables (DLT), Workflows, SQL for data ingestion, cleansing, and transformation.
 Even with the smallish demo setup, I could process 51 million events per day.

 ## Architecture